Prop Slip Calculator – Marine Propeller Performance Tool

 • Actual Speed = Measured boat speed (from GPS or speedometer)

-Using a Prop Slip Calculator
+Utilizing a Prop Slip Calculator

-5. Calculate to get the slip percentage.
+5. Compute to determine the slip percentage.

 Benefits of Using a Prop Slip Calculator